 For example, if you give the creature 5 boxes and ask it to open one of them, the creature will make its choice with no inclination towards any of the boxes.
 In fact, its decisions are so unpredictable that even the creature itself never knows what they will be before they are actually made.
 I’ll call this creature Random (you never saw this coming, did you?).

-What’s interesting about Random is that I can be use him to build a metaphor for representing processes with probabilistic outcomes.
+What’s special about Random is that I can use him to build a metaphor for representing processes with probabilistic outcomes.
 Imagine that Random’s entire existence consists of choosing points on a square whose area is equal to 1:

 Notice that I’m not specifying any particular units for the area of the square because, for our purposes, they don’t matter.
 All that matters is that the area is equal to 1 (well, every square’s area is equal to 1 in some units).